pktgen/Pktgen-DPDK/README.md

 ```
 Usage: ./app/pktgen -l CORELIST -n NUM [-m NB] [-r NUM] [-b <domain:bus:devid.func>][--proc-type primary|secondary|auto]

+Copyright (c) <2010-2017>, Intel Corporation.
+All rights reserved.
+Powered by Intel® DPDK
+./app/app/x86_64-dnet-linuxapp-gcc/pktgen: invalid option -- 'x'
+EAL: Detected 72 lcore(s)
+./app/app/x86_64-dnet-linuxapp-gcc/pktgen: invalid option -- 'x'

+Usage: ./app/app/x86_64-dnet-linuxapp-gcc/pktgen [options]

-EAL options:
+EAL common options:
-  -c COREMASK  : A hexadecimal bitmask of cores to run on
+  -c COREMASK         Hexadecimal bitmask of cores to run on
-  -l CORELIST  : A list of cores to use use -c or -l option
+  -l CORELIST         List of cores to run on
+                      The argument format is <c1>[-c2][,c3[-c4],...]
+                      where c1, c2, etc are core indexes between 0 and 128
+  --lcores COREMAP    Map lcore set to physical cpu set
+                      The argument format is
+                            '<lcores[@cpus]>[<,lcores[@cpus]>...]'
+                      lcores and cpus list are grouped by '(' and ')'
+                      Within the group, '-' is used for range separator,
+                      ',' is used for single number separator.
+                      '( )' can be omitted for single element group,
+                      '@' can be omitted if cpus and lcores have the same value
+  --master-lcore ID   Core ID that is used as master
-  -n NUM       : Number of memory channels
+  -n CHANNELS         Number of memory channels
-  -v           : Display version information on startup
-  -d LIB.so    : add driver (can be used multiple times)
-  -m MB        : memory to allocate (see also --socket-mem)
+  -m MB               Memory to allocate (see also --socket-mem)
-  -r NUM       : force number of memory ranks (don't detect)
+  -r RANKS            Force number of memory ranks (don't detect)
-  --xen-dom0 : support application running on Xen Domain0 without hugetlbfs
-  --syslog     : set syslog facility
-  --socket-mem : memory to allocate on specific
-                 sockets (use comma separated values)
-  --huge-dir   : directory where hugetlbfs is mounted
-  --proc-type  : type of this process
-  --file-prefix: prefix for hugepage filenames
-  --pci-blacklist, -b: add a PCI device in black list.
+  -b, --pci-blacklist Add a PCI device in black list.
                       Prevent EAL from using this PCI device.
 The argument
-               format is `<domain:bus:devid.func>`.
+                      format is <domain:bus:devid.func>.
-  --pci-whitelist, -w: add a PCI device in white list.
+  -w, --pci-whitelist Add a PCI device in white list.
                       Only use the specified PCI devices.
 The argument format
                       is <[domain:]bus:devid.func>.
 This option can be present
                       several times (once per device).
                       [NOTE: PCI whitelist cannot be used with -b option]
-  --vdev: add a virtual device.
+  --vdev              Add a virtual device.
-               The argument format is `<driver><id>[,key=val,...]`
+                      The argument format is <driver><id>[,key=val,...]
-               (ex: --vdev=eth_pcap0,iface=eth2).
+                      (ex: --vdev=net_pcap0,iface=eth2).
+  -d LIB.so|DIR       Add a driver or driver directory
+                      (can be used multiple times)
-  --vmware-tsc-map: use VMware TSC map instead of native RDTSC
+  --vmware-tsc-map    Use VMware TSC map instead of native RDTSC
-  --base-virtaddr: specify base virtual address
-  --vfio-intr: specify desired interrupt mode for VFIO (legacy|msi|msix)
-  --create-uio-dev: create /dev/uioX (usually done by hotplug)
+  --proc-type         Type of this process (primary|secondary|auto)
+  --syslog            Set syslog facility
+  --log-level         Set default log level
+  -v                  Display version information on startup
+  -h, --help          This help

 EAL options for DEBUG use only:
+  --huge-unlink       Unlink hugepage files after init
-  --no-huge  : use malloc instead of hugetlbfs
+  --no-huge           Use malloc instead of hugetlbfs
-  --no-pci   : disable pci
-  --no-hpet  : disable hpet
+  --no-pci            Disable PCI
+  --no-hpet           Disable HPET
-  --no-shconf: no shared config (mmap'd files)
+  --no-shconf         No shared config (mmap'd files)

+EAL Linux options:
+  --socket-mem        Memory to allocate on sockets (comma separated values)
+  --huge-dir          Directory where hugetlbfs is mounted
+  --file-prefix       Prefix for hugepage filenames
+  --base-virtaddr     Base virtual address
+  --create-uio-dev    Create /dev/uioX (usually done by hotplug)
+  --vfio-intr         Interrupt mode for VFIO (legacy|msi|msix)
+  --xen-dom0          Support running on Xen dom0 without hugetlbfs

 ===== Application Usage =====

-Usage: ./app/pktgen [EAL options] -- [-h] [-P] [-G] [-f cmd_file] [-l log_file] [-s P:PCAP_file] [-m <string>]
+Usage: ./app/app/x86_64-dnet-linuxapp-gcc/pktgen [EAL options] -- [-h] [-P] [-G] [-T] [-f cmd_file] [-l log_file] [-s P:PCAP_file] [-m <string>]
   -s P:file    PCAP packet stream file, 'P' is the port number
   -f filename  Command file (.pkt) to execute or a Lua script (.lua) file
   -l filename  Write log to filename
+  -I           use CLI
   -P           Enable PROMISCUOUS mode on all ports
   -g address   Optional IP address and port number default is (localhost:0x5606)
                If -g is used that enable socket support as a server application
   -G           Enable socket support using default server values localhost:0x5606
   -N           Enable NUMA support
+  -T           Enable the color output
-  --crc-strip  Strip CRC via HW on all RX ports.
+  --crc-strip  Strip CRC on all ports
   -m <string>  matrix for mapping ports to logical cores
       BNF: (or kind of BNF)
       <matrix-string>   := """ <lcore-port> { "," <lcore-port>} """